matthewkastor/Table/Readme.md

 In the browser, include `./browser/Table_web.js` in your page. `Table` will be available in your page.

 For full documentation see the docs folder.
+For an example of browser usage see the example directory.

 ## Tests